HabitatFramework/UserGuide/interface/interface.rst

 	HLU Tool Main Window

-Records can be viewed or updated through the main window of the HLU GIS Tool.
+Records can be viewed or updated through the main window of the HLU Tool.
 Missing or invalid fields are highlighted in red and the relevant tab is also highlighted.
 The 'Apply' button will be active when all required fields have been completed and are valid on all tabs.

 The following sections summarise the details available for each record.